fmenezes/localai/README.md

        - 27017:27017
 ```

-**Note:** if running on macOs it is recommended to install ollama locally and use this modified version of compose.yaml
+_Tip for macOS Users_: If you are on macOS, install Ollama locally and use this modified version of `compose.yaml`:

 ```yaml
 services:
   app: